 *The following is a list of state assistance programs, which may be available at participating institutions in Colorado:

-Colorado Application for State Financial Aid: CASFA is a safe, easy way to apply for state financial aid if you are a Colorado ASSET (Advancing Students for a Stronger Tomorrow) student.
-Find out more about CASFA here
+Colorado Application for State Financial Aid (CASFA): CASFA is a safe, easy way to apply for state financial aid if you are not eligible to apply for FAFSA.
+Find out more about CASFA here.

-Dependent Tuition Assistance Program: Pays tuition, on-campus room and board for dependents of Colorado law enforcement officers, fire or national guard personnel killed or disabled in the line of duty, and for dependents of prisoners of war or service personnel listed as missing in action.
-Applications are available at the Colorado Commission on Higher Education.
+Dependent Tuition Assistance Program: Pays tuition, on-campus room and board for dependents of Colorado law enforcement officers, fire or national guard personnel killed or permanently occupationally disabled in the line of duty, and for dependents of prisoners of war or service personnel listed as missing in action.
+Email DTAP.Mailbox@dhe.state.co.us for link to electronic application.